webchick/temporal-deep-research-demo/openai-agents-demos/README.md

-# OpenAI Agents Python SDK Demos
+# Temporal Interactive Deep Research Demo using OpenAI Agents SDK

 This repository builds on the Temporal Interactive Deep Research Demo by @steveandroulakis, adding a Streamlit-based user interface.